-Bosnia: Compensation claim from Slovenia Energy company for old cash investments in TPPs, claim worth billion euro26.
-December 2014. / SEE Energy News
+Bosnia: Compensation claim from Slovenia Energy company for old cash investments in TPPs, claim worth billion euro, SEE Energy News

 BiH could pay dizzying 1, 5 billion EUR if it loses dispute which against Slovenia Energy company “Elektrogospodarstvo Slovenije “, with regard to their investment in the construction of the mine and power plant (TPP) Ugljevik.